metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 ### 📄 `mint_v1`

 This instruction mints a compressed NFT.
+Note that Merkle proofs are *not* required for minting.

 <details>
   <summary>Accounts</summary>